smart-on-fhir/health-cards-dev-tools/README.md

 ## Setup

-1. Make sure [node.js](https://nodejs.org/) is installed on your system.
-The latest LTS version (14.16.0) is recommended.
+1. Make sure [node.js](https://nodejs.org/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed on your system; the latest Long-Term Support (LTS) version is recommended for both.

 2. Get the source, for example using git: